PRIVATE SCHOOL AFFIDAVIT

 Do not mark any children who are formally enrolled in another legal school, such as a public charter school.
 The system will automatically fill in 0s for the other grades.

 We generally recommend that, if you choose to use grade levels, you use the grade levels that match your children's chronological ages, even if they are doing work above or below their traditional grade level.
 We doubt that what you put in the affidavit would be controlling for any other purpose.
 For instance, if you were later to enroll your child in public school, they may or may not agree with you if you think a grade level other than the traditional one is appropriate, and the fact that you had listed your child as two grade levels ahead on your affidavit would have no importance to them.
-Some people also worry that if their child wants to take the CHSPE but isn't yet of 10th grade age, they will be prevented from doing so if they haven't marked someone who is at least 10th grade level on the affidavit.
-Again, we doubt that this is an issue.
+Also, if your child wants to take the CHSPE but isn't yet of 10th grade age, they will not be prevented from doing so if you have marked a child in at least 10th-grade level on the affidavit at the time of filing in October for a Spring test date.
 Finally, please see the discussion at the beginning about whether you are really operating a private school.
 The affidavit won't be accepted by the CDE system with an enrollment of zero.
 Do NOT file now with a false number of students if your child is in another school but you're trying to keep your options open.
 File when you are really operating a full-time private school.

 Mark the number of students who graduated.

 Count each person only once.
 Even if you are philosophically opposed to "teaching" your child "full-time," you should fill in one full-time teacher.
 Remember, you are establishing a full-time day school.
-For example: If you are both the teacher and the administrator, mark "1" under "Full-time teacher" and leave number of administrators and other school staff blank.
+For example: If you are both the teacher and the administrator, mark "1" under "Full-time teacher" and leave the number of administrators and other school staff blank.
+You may or may not include a second parent as a teacher on the PSA.
+Excluding them at the time of filing does not prevent them from teaching.

 Provide the name and street address of the person maintaining your records.
 This can be, but does not have to be, the same address as the physical school address you entered earlier.
 For most people, this will be your name and your home address.
 If, for any reason you have entered a place other than your home address as your school address (e.g. people who are reluctant to use their home address due to personal security concerns, or who were traveling extensively), make sure that the address you put here is for someone who actually maintains your records.
 This can be a relative, a friend, your accountant, whomever.
 But it has to be someone explicitly willing to take on that job, and at least a copy of the records should be kept at that address.
 All persons operating private schools must maintain attendance records, records of courses of study offered, and the names, addresses, and qualifications of the faculty, even those of you who are using a correspondence school that maintains grades and records.
 Again, an email address is optional.